CCBDA-UPC/Assignments-2025/Lab07.md

 As you continue to evolve your observability pipeline, you can also integrate metrics, traces, and other telemetry data into your stack to build a more complete monitoring solution.

-**Q721: Play with AWS CloudWatch and the logs that you have obtained.
-Share your insights.**

-**Q722: Play with Kibana and the logs that you have obtained.
-Share your insights.**

 **Q723: Assess the current version of the web application against each of the twelve factor application.**